Whiteknight/CrossStitch/docs/modulestitches.md

 This has four variables, `{DirectoryPath}`, `{ExecutableName}` are the same as above, `{CoreArgs}` are arguments setup by CrossStitch and `{CustomArgs}` are arguments for the application that the user specifies.
 The default value for this is `"{CoreArgs} -- {CustomArgs}"`.
 If you are using a language which is not compiled and you have the VM/interpreter spcified in ExecutableFormat, you can use something like this for ArgumentsFormat: "{DirectoryPath}\{ExecutableName} {CoreArgs} -- {CustomArgs}".
 Consult the documentation for your target runtime for more information about how to setup your arguments.

+### Example Configs

+These examples assume the [ProcessV1](adaptorprocessv1.md) protocol.
+If you are using a different adaptor protocol, you may have different requirements for how to setup your formatting values.

+Here is an example of the default config for EXE files.
+These values are provided by default and do not need to be specified in your files, but this is an example for you to see what it looks like:

+    {
+      "Extensions": {
+        ".exe": {
+            "ExecutableFormat": "{DirectoryPath}\\{ExecutableName}",
+            "ArgumentsFormat": "{CoreArgs} -- {CustomArgs}"
+      }
+    }

+Here is an example config for running a `.js` file as a Stitch, using NodeJs:

+    {
+      "Extensions": {
+        ".js": {
+          "ExecutableFormat": "C:\\Program Files\\nodejs\\node.exe",
+          "ArgumentsFormat": "{DirectoryPath}\\{ExecutableName} {CoreArgs} -- {CustomArgs}"
+        }
+      }
+    }